erickjsanz/Cloud-Honeypot/README.md

 The project was conducted over two distinct 24-hour phases:

-1)Initial Measurement Phase: Azure Sentinel monitored the metrics of an insecure environment for 24 hours.
+-Initial Measurement Phase: Azure Sentinel monitored the metrics of an insecure environment for 24 hours.
-2)Post-Security Controls Phase: Security controls were implemented to fortify the virtual environment, followed by another 24-hour metric measurement period.
+-Post-Security Controls Phase: Security controls were implemented to fortify the virtual environment, followed by another 24-hour metric measurement period.

 The metrics analyzed were:
 - SecurityEvent (Windows Event Logs)